-At the date of this report, the Company has \$175.0 million of the Corporate Facility available which improves the Company's access to liquidity to fund operations and acquisitions as required.
+At the date of this report, the Company has \$65.0 million of the Corporate Facility available which improves the Company's access to liquidity to fund operations and acquisitions as required.
 Any loan repayments are calculated to be protective of the Company's liquidity position and if drawn, the Corporate Facility would be repaid from the proceeds of dividends received from Prime, while ensuring the Company preserves a sufficient minimum cash balance to conduct operations.
-The Corporate Facility is available up to May 20, 2024, and has a maturity of October 20, 2025.
+The Corporate Facility is available until May 21, 2027, and has a maturity of May 21, 2027 (see note 11).